 Money Means guides are brought to you by FSCS, the people who protect your money from £1 up to £85,000 in UK banks, building societies and credit unions.
 Find out more.

 Sometimes it can be hard to make the pounds stretch from one payday to the next.
 It only takes one unexpected expense to throw a budget off track and leave you depending on credit cards or loans.

-Here are some ways you can help yourself get through from payday to payday without landing in the red.
+Here are some ways you can help yourself get through from payday to payday without letting your finances get out of control.